ZoeLeBlanc/is578-intro-dh/_materials/intro_web/02-intro-websites.md

   </a>
 </figure>

 This is what my gist looks like, and you'll notice I created a secret one.
-That's because this code contains my mapbox token so I don't want to share that publicly or others might use and either use up all my free map loads or worse lead to MapBox charging me for too many loads.
+That's because this code contains my Mapbox token, so I don't want to share that publicly, as others might use it and either exhaust all my free map loads or, worse, lead to MapBox charging me for excessive usage.

-So taking my downloaded json file, I simply pasted into my gist and saved it (again as a secret gist).
+So, taking my downloaded JSON file, I simply pasted it into my gist and saved it (again as a secret gist).

-Then I simply copied the link to the gist (in this case `https://gist.githubusercontent.com/ZoeLeBlanc/32daed91a4eb0038640891b95e78029c/raw/580a8252b3757387e0fc5ae309e88a3c921f9c06/kepler.gl.json`) and pasted in the following code:
+Then, I simply copied the link to the gist (in this case `https://gist.githubusercontent.com/ZoeLeBlanc/32daed91a4eb0038640891b95e78029c/raw/580a8252b3757387e0fc5ae309e88a3c921f9c06/kepler.gl.json`) and pasted it into the following code:

 ```html
 <figure>